King's Gambit, McDonnell Gambit

 The McDonnell Gambit has always been much less popular for White than the similarly motivated Muzio Gambit (4.Bc4 g4 5.0-0).
-Although considered obsolete by MCO, it has not been thoroughly tested.
+Although considered obsolete by MCO, it has not been refuted.
+It should not be confused with the McDonnell Attack, found in the Bishop's Gambit (3.Bc4).

 5...gxf3

 After 5... gxf3 6.
 Qxf3 is usual, though the wild 6.0-0 is occasionally seen.
 Now 6...Bh6 (as in the McDonnell–La Bourdonnais game below) is regarded as inferior.
 Better options for Black are: